https://www.tipsbulletin.com/wp-includes/js/jquery/jquery.min.js

 To take wax off clothes, first cover the wax mark with brown paper cut to size from the bag.
 Turn your clothes iron to a low heat setting and run it gently over the back of the paper to heat the wax and transfer it from the material of your clothes to the paper scrap.

 Carefully peel away the paper containing the wax and discard it.
-Repeat the covering and ironing if wax persists until all discoloration is gone.
+Continue to iron melted wax off your clothes if the stain persists until all discoloration is gone.

 This strategy will also work for cleaning candle wax off carpet.
 Follow the same procedure, working slowly and carefully to remove the wax and stain.